bsharathramesh/SE_Project1/README.md

 ## Steps for execution
-1. Run `python -r requirements.txt` followed by `python -c "import nltk; nltk.download('punkt'); nltk.download('stopwords')"`
+1. Run `pip install -r requirements.txt` followed by `python -c "import nltk; nltk.download('punkt'); nltk.download('stopwords')"`
 2. Make sure you change the path accordingly in the files.
+(Refer to the issue: https://github.com/bsharathramesh/SE_Project1/issues/31 to get the list of files where changes are needed)
 3. Execute manage.py using the command `python3 manage.py runserver` at `/SE_Project1/sentimental_analaysis`.
 This runs the Django server such that we can open the webUI for the project on the browser.
 4. Next, open your browser and type in `localhost:8000` in the search bar to open the webUI of the application.
 5. The UI typically looks as shown below and here you have a choice between URL, file or normal text input.